Centaur (rocket stage): Characteristics

 Centaur stages are built around stainless steel pressure-stabilized balloon propellant tanks with 0.020 in thick walls.
 It can lift payloads of up to 19000 kg.
 The thin tank walls minimize mass, maximizing overall stage performance.

 A common bulkhead separates the LOX and LH_{2} tanks, further reducing weight.
 The bulkhead consists of two stainless steel skins separated by a fiberglass honeycomb, which limits heat transfer between the extremely cold LH_{2} and the comparatively warmer LOX.

 The main propulsion system consists of one or two RL10 engines made by Aerojet Rocketdyne.
-The stage is capable of up to multiple restarts, constrained by propellant supply, orbital lifetime, and mission requirements.
+The stage is capable of multiple restarts, constrained by propellant supply, orbital lifetime, and mission requirements.
 In combination with insulation on the propellant tanks, this enables Centaur to perform multi-hour coast phases and multiple engine burns for complex orbital insertions.

 The stage is equipped with a reaction control system (RCS), which also provides ullage.

-On the Centaur III the RCS system consists of twenty hydrazine monopropellant thrusters, arranged in two two-thruster pods and four four-thruster pods.
+On the Centaur III the RCS consists of twenty hydrazine monopropellant thrusters, arranged in two two-thruster pods and four four-thruster pods.
 Approximately 340 lb of hydrazine is stored in two bladder tanks and fed to the thrusters by pressurized helium, which also supports some main engine functions.

 On some Centaur V stages, the hydrazine system is replaced with hydrolox thrusters supplied by gaseous propellants from the main tanks.